-Once a partner does manage to break free and gain the much needed emotional and physical distance, either by choice, necessity or abandonment, they are often left with some devastatingly painful questions like – Did he ever love me?
+Once a partner does manage to break free and gain the much needed emotional and physical distance, either by choice, necessity, or abandonment, they are often left with some devastatingly painful questions like – Did he ever love me?
 Did I mean anything to him at all?

 And coming to terms with the fact, that you meant nothing, to someone who meant so much to you, is incredibly painful.
-Realizing that you were lied to, duped, conned and manipulated all along, is enough to send even a saint into a psychotic rage.
+Realizing that you were lied to, duped, conned, and manipulated all along, is enough to send even a saint into a psychotic rage.

 I think the hardest thing to get over is the deliberate mind fuck, the psychological warfare that the Narcissist uses to keep his victims emotionally invested in him.

 Narcissists are generally angry, miserable people and they love to project their misery onto those closest to them.
 Once the honeymoon phase is over and their true colors emerge, their victims are saddled with trying to understand what’s happening in the relationship.
 Why are they pulling away?
 What did I do?
 Why is he treating me that way?
 Why are they ignoring me?

 This kind of emotional torture is exasperated by the Narcissists hot and cold routine.
 The mixed signals of I love you one day and hate you the next has women and men not only questioning their sanity but their sense of self-worth as well.
 They are pathological liars and will lie about even the most insignificant things.
 If their partner catches them in a lie, they will often, either spin another set of lies or fly into a Narcissistic Rage and even put the blame on you, to keep you off balance.